Today's Articles

 Sarah Williamson was born on this date in 1899.
 She was a Black teacher, administrator, and missionary.

-She then decided to work with children, believing they could learn English more easily than their parents and they could teach her their language.
+She then decided to work with children, believing they could learn English more quickly than their parents and they could teach her their language.
 She taught them to read and hoped they would return to teach their parents to read the Bible.

 Williamson was married and widowed twice.
 She returned to America in 1932.
 During her eight years in Africa, Williamson traveled extensively campaigning for money for her mission work.
 In 1954, she returned to Africa at the same school as its Dean of Girls, working there until 1957.
 Sarah Williamson died in Washington, D.C., in 1986.